mackieks/Shinobi-Scaler/README.md

 - When programming is complete, unplug Shinobi, remove `prg` solder bridge, and power back up to access GBS-Control Wi-Fi AP

 ## To-do
-- [ ] Upload demo photos of new revision
 - [ ] Finish prototype enclosure and upload photos + MCAD files

 ## License